 In the menu that opens, go to Settings.
 You can also press ALT+P on your keyboard for the same result.

 In the Settings tab, look for the Privacy protection section on the top.
 There, enable the switch for “Block ads and surf the web up to three times faster.”
 Then, click on Manage lists to enable the protection list that prevents Opera from being used for crypto mining.

 In the Recommended lists, make sure that you check “NoCoin (Cryptocurrency Mining Protection.).”
 If you don’t find it in this list, check the Other lists section.

 If you want to protect only against cryptocurrency mining, don’t enable other lists in Opera and stick to NoCoin.
 If you want to block regular ads too, we kindly ask you to whitelist our website.
 We don’t do any dodgy stuff, we respect our readers, and advertising is our primary revenue source.

 To test the effectiveness of this setting, we opened several tabs with sites that do cryptojacking/mining without their reader’s consent.
 When we loaded them without NoCoin turned on, Opera used 16.4% of our computer’s AMD Ryzen 5 3600 processor with six cores and twelve execution threads.
 That is quite a lot.

 After enabling the blocking of crypto mining in Opera, we loaded the same websites one more time, and the processor usage dropped to 1.4%.
 That is quite a lot, and the difference will only increase on older computers with weaker processors.

-The NoCoin protection feature is based on a blacklist that needs to be regularly updated.
+The NoCoin protection feature from Opera is based on a blacklist that is regularly updated.
 While it cannot protect you from all websites that do cryptocurrency mining without your consent, it will protect you from many websites that do this.